 LOCALCOINSWAP P2P EXCHANGE

 LocalCoinSwap is a worldwide P2P cryptocurrency exchange that enables you to buy and sell Bitcoin as well as 22 other altcoin cryptocurrencies including Ethereum, Monero, Dash, Dai, Tether, XRP, Litecoin to name a few.
-KYC is optional, which means P2P trading is available to more people around the world who don’t always have access to centralized exchanges, and traders are able to determine their own risk when trading with users with different levels of reputation.
+Due to the increased flexibility, P2P trading is available to more people around the world who don’t always have access to centralized exchanges, and traders are able to determine their own risk when trading with users with different levels of reputation.

 Similar to LocalBitcoins, registering and creating a buy/sell trade advertisement on LocalCoinSwap is free, and you are only charged a 1% fee for every completed trade you created.
 Unlike LocalBitcoins, LocalCoinSwap has a very generous referral program that lets you and your referred friend both keep 10% of the 1% trade fee each.
 This is quite a substantial reduction in the trading fee.
 You can even earn up to 30% of the trade fee.